TosbackCgusBridge-Bot/CGUs-versions/Tube8/Privacy Policy.md

 You are responsible for:

-*   making all arrangements necessary for you to have access to the Website;
+*   making all arrangements necessary for you to have access to the Website.
 *   ensuring that all persons who access the Website through your internet connection are aware of these Terms of Service and comply with them.

 To access the Website or some of the resources it offers, you may be asked to provide certain registration details or other information.
 It is a condition of your use of the Website that all the information you provide on the Website is correct, current and complete.
-You agree that all information you provide to register with this Website or otherwise, including but not limited to through the use of any interactive features on the Website, is governed by our Privacy Policy found at https://www.tube8.com/info.html#privacy, and you consent to all actions we take with respect to your information consistent with our Privacy Policy.
+You agree that all information you provide to register with this Website or otherwise, including but not limited to through the use of any interactive features on the Website, is governed by our Privacy Policy found at https://www.tube8.com/info.html#privacy , and you consent to all actions we take with respect to your information consistent with our Privacy Policy.

 If you choose, or are provided with, a user name, password or any other piece of information as part of our security procedures, you must treat such information as confidential and, you must not disclose it to any other person or entity and you are fully responsible for all activities that occur under your user name or password.
 You also acknowledge that your account is personal to you and agree not to provide any other person with access to this Website or portions of it using your user name, password or other security information.
 You agree to notify us immediately of any unauthorized access to or use of your user name or password or any other breach of security by contacting us at: support@tube8.com.
 You also agree to ensure that you exit from your account at the end of each session.
 You should use particular caution when accessing your account from a public or shared computer so that others are not able to view or record your password or other personal information.
 Although the Website will not be liable for your losses caused by any unauthorized use of your account, you may be liable for the losses of the Website or others due to such unauthorized use.